-- Using a food processor, pulse icing sugar and almond flour until well blended and very fine.
-Alternatively, sift icing sugar and almond flour together 2-3 times.
-Ideally using a fine mesh sieve.
+- Sift icing sugar and almond flour together using a medium or fine mesh sieve.

 - Combine granulated sugar and water in a small sauce pan fitted with a candy thermometer.
 To avoid crystallization, brush water droplets down sides of pan with a wet pastry brush.
 Place on medium-high heat.
 Do not stir.

-- When sugar mixture reaches 110ºC, start mixing egg whites on medium-high speed.
+- When sugar mixture reaches 115ºC, start mixing egg whites on high speed.

-- Transfer batter to a pastry bag fitted with a plain round tip.
-I use Ateco #805.
+- Transfer batter to a large pastry bag fitted with a plain round tip.
+I use Ateco #804.
 Don't forget to twist the bag near the nozzle so batter doesn't drip out before you're ready.

 - 283 g Bittersweet chocolate chips

 - Place chocolate chips in a glass bowl.

 - Gently heat whipping cream in a small sauce pan on medium heat until small bubbles start to appear on the surface.

 - Pour the hot cream over the chocolate chips and let stand for one minute.